Memory Management Architecture Guide

 The virtual address space that is reserved for these allocations is determined by the memory_to_reserve configuration option.
 The default value that SQL Server uses is 256 MB.
 To override the default value, use the SQL Server -g startup parameter.
 Refer to the documentation page on Database Engine Service Startup Options for information on the -g startup parameter.

-Because starting with SQL Server 2012 (11.x), the new "any size" page allocator also handles allocations greater than 8 KB, the memory_to_reserve value does not include the multi-page allocations.
+Because starting with SQL Server 2012 (11.x), the new "any size" page allocator also handles allocations greater than 8 KB, the memory_to_reserve value doesn't include the multi-page allocations.
 Except for this change, everything else remains the same with this configuration option.

 The following table indicates whether a specific type of memory allocation falls into the memory_to_reserve region of the virtual address space for the SQL Server process: